felipe-gl18/clock-it/README.md

 - Second, add all his employees, informations like name, email, phonenumber, and photo are required.
 <img width="1920" height="1080" alt="Captura de Tela (71)" src="https://github.com/user-attachments/assets/b0d3447f-ee96-4292-a879-a5462dc60167" />

-## How the application works ?

-After adding the employees, there is a feature of *"Generate face recognition link"*.
+- Third, after adding the employees, there is a feature of *"Generate face recognition link"*.
 Here you will send an email to all employees with a link
-The link will redirect to the application face recognition, where the employee will be recognized and after that, the employee is able to clock in or clock out
+The link will redirect to the application face recognition.
 <img width="1920" height="1080" alt="Captura de Tela (72)" src="https://github.com/user-attachments/assets/f485153e-c655-4838-944a-59beaf1278c2" />

+- Fourth, the employee should access the link sent by email, he will be redirected to the face recognition page, after that open the camera, and wait the face recognition detect his face, and unlock the option to clock in or clock out